boutaga/pgvector_RAG_search_lab/README.md

 This repository is intended for educational purposes, providing a lab environment to explore pgvector and similarity searches on PostgreSQL.

+The lab supports two main scenarios:
-The goal is to perform similarity searches to recommend Netflix shows to DVDRental users based on their rental profiles.
+1. **Movie Recommendations**: Perform similarity searches to recommend Netflix shows to DVDRental users based on their rental profiles
+2. **Wikipedia RAG Search**: Query a database of 25,000 Wikipedia articles using advanced retrieval-augmented generation techniques

 ## Files

+### Wikipedia Scripts (New)
+- `create_emb_wiki.py`: Generates dense embeddings for Wikipedia articles using OpenAI text-embedding-3-small model
+- `create_emb_sparse_wiki.py`: Generates sparse embeddings for Wikipedia articles using SPLADE model
+- `RAG_search_wiki.py`: Simple Wikipedia RAG search using dense embeddings
+- `RAG_search_wiki_hybrid.py`: Advanced hybrid Wikipedia RAG with query classification and dense/sparse search combination

+### Original Movie/Netflix Scripts
 - `create_emb.py`: Generates dense embeddings using OpenAI and updates the PostgreSQL database.
 - `create_emb_sparse.py`: Generates sparse embeddings using SPLADE and updates the PostgreSQL database.
 - `recommend_netflix.py`: Recommends Netflix shows to a customer based on their rental history using dense embeddings.